hirosystems/stacks.js/.github/MIGRATION.md

 ### Advanced: Refactorings

+- The `StacksTransaction` was renamed to `StacksTransactionWire` and its class constructor was updated to take in an options object instead of individual parameters.
+In the future a new `StacksTransaction` may be introduced to replace it, with more human-readable properties.
+- `postConditionMode` now also accepts string literals: `'deny'`, `'allow'` (in addition to the imported `PostConditionMode` enum).
+- `anchorMode` and related items were deprecated, since they no longer change behavior on-chain.
+- `pubKeyfromPrivKey` was renamed `privateKeyToPublic`
 - `encodeStructuredData` now returns a hex-encoded string instead of a Uint8Array (use `encodeStructuredDataBytes` if you need the raw bytes).
 - `decodeStructuredDataSignature` now returns a hex-encoded string instead of a Uint8Array (use `decodeStructuredDataSignatureBytes` if you need the raw bytes).
 Also fixes a bug that previously tried to parse input strings as UTF-8 bytes instead of hex-encoded strings.
 - `hashStructuredData` now returns a hex-encoded string instead of a Uint8Array (use `hashStructuredDataBytes` if you need the raw bytes).